-They’re lightweight and come with waterproof floor and a breathable& waterproof upper canopy.
+They’re lightweight and come with a waterproof floor and a breathable& waterproof upper canopy.
 It’s easy to set them from the inside and provide protection from the elements.
-The risk for condensation to buildup on the inside is really high during a warm weather hiking trip.
+The risk for condensation to buildup on the inside is really high during a warm-weather hiking trip.

 They definitely win the popularity test.
 Featuring a self-supporting structure covered by an inner wall, they’re also including a waterproof rain fly.
 They come in a nice variety of shapes and sizes and make the ideal choice when camping with kids.
 If you’re going to go backpacking, they may not be the best option as they sit on the heavyweight side.

 - Wall tents